This is what could happen to a child who doesn't get vaccinated

 In all, about 55% of unvaccinated kids live in conflict-affected areas.
 "Being a child growing up in those contexts, you've got the odds stacked up against you," says Dr. Naor Bar-Zeev, a pediatrician and vaccine expert at the World Health Organization.

-While vaccine experts contend that vaccine hesitancy exists in these regions, most kids miss vaccinations because their caregivers are unaware of them, and their families live in areas that lack access to health facilities.
+While vaccine experts note that vaccine hesitancy exists in these regions, they say that's not the main reason that children miss vaccinations.
+In most cases, it's either lack of awareness among caregivers or lack of access to health facilities.

 "It wasn't my choice not to vaccinate my child.
 It was war that prevented me," Fadul explains.
 "I would sell everything I have to get a vaccine."